Primordial non-Gaussianities from inflation

 In a purely de Sitter background, the second order action vanishes entirely and no primordial fluctuations are generated.
 24truept

 {\bf III.
 THE TWO-POINT FUNCTION} 9truept

 The fluctuations that are being considered are essentially quantum mechanical in their nature.
-The next step will therefore be to rewrite the field so that its action more closely resembles the standard form for a quantum field in a flat space-time.
-Once this has been done, some of the results of ordinary quantum field theory can be applied to this inflationary setting, though with a few important reservations and warnings.
-Flat space is a much tamer environment than the accelerating background of an inflating universe.
-The energy scale, in particular, that characterizes this expansion is often assumed to be close enough to the Planck scale, where this quantum description of gravitational fluctuations is no longer consistent, to be rather worrisome.
-It is entirely possible that some of the usual assumptions about the behavior of $\zeta$ in flat space no longer apply in this setting.
-Since these notes are intended to illustrate the {\it standard\/} calculations of the two- and three-point functions, they will accordingly make the usual assumptions along the way---but it is important to remember that they are still assumptions nonetheless.
+The next step is to rewrite the field so that its action more closely resembles the standard form used for a quantum field in a flat space-time.
+Once this has been done, many of the results of ordinary quantum field theory can be applied to this inflationary setting, with a few cautionary notes.
+Flat space is a tamer environment than the accelerating background of an inflating universe.
+The energy scale that characterises this expansion is often assumed to be fairly close to the Planck scale.
+At the Planck scale, the quantum description of the gravitational fluctuations that is being used in inflation becomes non-perturbative.
+So while it will not be addressed further here, it is important to keep in mind that some of the usual assumptions about the behaviour of $\zeta$ that are appropriate for flat space no longer apply at such length or energy scales.

-Quantum field theory was originally established for a flat space-time, which is invariant under the ten-dimensional set of Poincar\'e transformations---translations, rotations and boosts.
-The canonical form of the action of a scalar field in flat space has a kinetic term which is weighted by a factor of one-half: ${1\over 2} (\dot\varphi^2 - \partial_k\varphi \partial^k\varphi)$.
-It will be easier to apply some of the results of quantum field theory if the quadratic action is first put into a form that resembles this one.
-To do so, rescale the fluctuation $\zeta$ by
+Quantum field theory was originally established for a flat space-time.
+A flat background is invariant under a ten-dimensional set of Poincar\'e transformations---translations, rotations and boosts.
+The canonical form of the action for a scalar field in flat space has a kinetic term which is normalised with a canonical factor of one-half: ${1\over 2} (\dot\varphi^2 - \partial_k\varphi \partial^k\varphi)$.
+In order to state some of the predictions for inflation, it will be easier if the quadratic action is first put into a form that resembles the canonical one.
+To do so, first rescale the fluctuation $\zeta$ by